Klondike as a Missional Church

 - Not simply how effective we are with our mission, but how faithful we are to our God.

 - Not simply being concerned about how our country is doing, but being concern for the welfare of other countries.
-Caring about all peoples, all ethnicities is a priority.
+Caring about all peoples should be important.

 - Not simply how many people we bring into the kingdom, but how much of the kingdom we bring to the earth.